dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 Richard Night was murdered.
 The city whose foundations he laid was finished after his death – but his utopian dream soon became a dystopian nightmare.
 Even the original name was lost.
 In honor of the city's tragically deceased founder, Coronado City was rechristened "Night City."
 Ironically, the name fits.
 If anything, the city is a cat; sleepy during the day, it comes frantically alive at night.
 And it loves to toy with its prey.
 </div>

-# Technology
+# TECHNOLOGY
 {: .notice--cyberpunk-yellow}

-## CYBERWARE USAGE AND ITS SIDE EFFECTS
+## Cyberware Usage and Its Side Effects
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">